 - Ranitidine: drug classification and licensed use

-- Drugs alternative to ranitidine: classification
+- Drugs alternative to ranitidine: pharmacological and legal classification

 - Ranitidine alternative drugs: over the counter (OTC) options

-- Ranitidine alternative drugs: prescription only medication
+- Ranitidine alternative drugs: prescription-only medication (POM) options

 Ranitidine drug classification